FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

-Furthermore, our work supports adjusted IPTW and proposes a federated algorithm for robust distributed estimation.
+In particular, we extend WebDISCO~\cite{lu2015webdisco}, which, alongside~\cite{huang2023covariate}, is to the best of our knowledge, one of the few exact methods enabling federated learning of time-to-event models in ECA contexts.
+Our method can also be seen as an extension of stratified IPTW for time-to-event outcomes from~\cite{shu2020inverse, huang2023covariate} to the non-stratified case that allows application to ECA.

+Our methodological contributions do not stop there as FedECA also 1. supports adjusted IPTW using any sets of covariates for the training of the Cox model, 2. proposes a federated algorithm for robust distributed estimation 3. develops an efficient bootstrap implementation in FL as well as 4. provides two federated analytics estimators (Federated SMD and Federated Kaplan-Meier) allowing to perform an end-to-end ECA study in a federated setting.

 Other lines of work tackle the federated analytics setting where no learning is involved and propose to use aggregated data (AD), such as matching-adjusted indirect comparison (MAIC)~\cite{signorovitch2012matching} to perform direct comparisons in combination with the available individual patients data.

 Finally, another popular research direction is to propose private representations of patient covariates~\cite{rassen2010multivariate, lee2018privacy, kawamata2022collaborative, imakura2023dc} that can be pooled into a central server.
 These methods have the drawback of not yielding pooled-equivalent results.
 Furthermore, centralizing these representations increases the potential leakage risks associated with a successful, even if unlikely, attack, compared to a federated storage system.
-We summarize in ~\ref{tab:relatedworks} the differences between the methods mentioned above.

-In particular, we extend WebDISCO~\cite{lu2015webdisco}, which, alongside~\cite{huang2023covariate}, is to the best of our knowledge, one of the few exact methods enabling federated learning of time-to-event models in ECA contexts.
-This extension integrates both propensity scoring and causal inference into the learning process.
-We also derive a federated version of the robust sandwich estimator for testing treatment effects.

-Our method can also be seen as an extension of stratified IPTW for time-to-event outcomes from~\cite{shu2020inverse, huang2023covariate} to the non-stratified case that allows application to ECA.